 The Lead will carry out the following responsibilities:

-The Lead will have:
+The IR Lead will have:

-The Lead will be able to:
+The IR Lead will be able to:

 Reports to: Executive Director

-Status: Contractor working from home/remotely
+Location: Contractor working from home/remotely

 Start Date: As soon as possible